Kiahhickson/plantchain/README.md

 - Type of tree planted
 - Number of trees planted

-There is also an element of incentivasation by rewarding participants with <link rel="https://en.wikipedia.org/wiki/Carbon_credit" carbon credits>.
+There is also an element of incentivasation by rewarding participants with <a href="https://en.wikipedia.org/wiki/Carbon_credit"> carbon credits</a>.

 # User Stories